Wrongful Death & Missouri Law: The Basics Explained

 In Missouri, victims of wrongful death are entitled to compensation for several different kinds of expenses, including:

-• All medical expenses incurred from the accident or injury that lead to the death
+• All medical expenses incurred from the accident or injury that lead

 • Funeral expenses